javieb5186/simpler-todoist-clone/docs/user-stories.md

 - Main renders completed tasks when clicking completed
 - Displays a history of completed tasks
-- Save history for 7 days
+- Save history for 1 day
-- Can load more when needed

 ## Core Functionality